Immigrating to Hungary for permanent residency: pros and cons

 Family reunification grounds for immigrating to Hungary

-Relatives of Hungarian residents can obtain residence permits through family reunification.
+Relatives of Hungarian residents and citizens can obtain residence permits through family reunification.
 These permits are initially valid for up to 3 years and can be extended for an additional 3 years.

 - spouses;